home-assistant/home-assistant.io/source/_integrations/homekit_controller.markdown

 HomeKit controller will poll your devices, but it will also automatically enable push updates for accessories that support it.

-## Bluetooth device support
+## Adding a HomeKit device through Bluetooth

+1. Power up your HomeKit controller device.
+   * If your Home Assistant server device does not natively support Bluetooth, you can use a Bluetooth proxy.
+     * A proxy can also be helpful if your Home Assistant device is too far away from the device you are trying to pair.
+   * If you have Bluetooth enabled, it should be discovered under **{% my integrations title="Settings > Devices & Services" %}**.
+1. On the HomeKit integration, select **Configure**.
+1. To pair the device, enter the HomeKit pairing code.
+The code is on the device itself or the packaging.
+   * Select **Finish**.
-HomeKit Controller will automatically discover Bluetooth devices once the [Bluetooth](/integrations/bluetooth) integration is enabled and functional.
-Bluetooth devices may take significantly longer to pair than IP devices.
-Battery-powered devices may require pressing a button on the device to wake it before pairing can be successful.
+1. The HomeKit controller now automatically discovers Bluetooth devices (if the [Bluetooth](/integrations/bluetooth) integration is enabled).
+   * Bluetooth devices may take significantly longer to pair than IP devices.
+   * To pair a battery-powered device, you may need to press a button on the device to wake it.

 ## Adding a HomeKit controller device to a Thread network

 ### Prerequisites

 * Make sure your HomeKit device supports Thread.
 This is indicated by the Thread label on the packaging.
-* **Bluetooth support**: HomeKit devices are joined using Bluetooth.
-If your Home Assistant server device does not support Bluetooth, you can use a Bluetooth proxy.
+* Make sure HomeKit controller has been [joined using Bluetooth](#adding-a-homekit-device-through-bluetooth).
-* **Thread network**: In order to use HomeKit over Thread you need a working border router.
+* **Thread network**: In order to use HomeKit over Thread, you need a working border router.
     * Make sure your Home Assistant device is on the same network (LAN) as the border router.
     * If you have a Home Assistant Yellow or SkyConnect, you can enable multiprotocol to set up an Open Thread border router and with that a Thread network.
       * Documentation on [enabling multiprotocol on Yellow](https://yellow.home-assistant.io/guides/enable-multiprotocol/)